ntop/n2n/README.md

 Reaching a remote network or tunneling all the internet traffic via n2n are two common tasks which require a proper routing setup. n2n supports routing needs providing options for packet forwarding (`-r`) including broadcasts (`-E`) as well as temporarily modifying the routing table (`-n`).
 Details can be found in the [Routing document](doc/Routing.md).

+## Traffic Restrictions

+It is possible to drop or accept specific packet transmit over edge network interface by rules.
+Rules can be specify by (`-R rule_str`) multiple times.
+Details can be found in the [Traffic Restrictions](doc/TrafficRestrictions.md).

 ## Contribution

 You can contribute to n2n in various ways: